MosesMwalya/mobile_price_app/README.md

 My organization decided to venture into mobile phone business as a way of extending our product portfolio in our expansion plan.
 We worked on all aspects of marketing but one challenge remained unresolved! - how do we price our product considering that we always strive to price optimally; underpricing or overpricing is a risk we never consider

-The main goal of the project is therefore to develop a model that gives ideal price given a set of product characteristics.
+The main goal of the project is therefore to develop a model that estimates ideal price given a set of product characteristics.
 ## Objectives
 1. Firstly, seek to understand mobile phone device ecosystem by
     - Identifying characteristics of mobile features in the market